Azure/azure-event-hubs/samples/kafka/flink/README.md

-# Using Apache Flink with Event Hubs for Apache Kafka Ecosystem
+# Using Apache Flink with Event Hubs for Apache Kafka Ecosystems

-One of the key benefits of using Apache Kafka is the ecosystem of frameworks it can connect to.
-Kafka-enabled Event Hubs allow users to combine the flexibility of the Kafka ecosystem with the scalability, consistency, and support of the Azure ecosystem without having to manage on prem clusters or resources - it's the best of both worlds!
+One of the key benefits of using Apache Kafka is the number of ecosystems it can connect to.
+Kafka-enabled Event Hubs allow users to combine the flexibility of the Kafka ecosystems with the scalability, consistency, and support of the Azure ecosystem without having to manage on prem clusters or resources - it's the best of both worlds!

-This tutorial shows you how to connect Apache Flink to Kafka-enabled Event Hubs without changing your protocol clients or running your own clusters.
-Azure Event Hubs for Kafka Ecosystem supports [Apache Kafka version 1.0.](https://kafka.apache.org/10/documentation.html)
+This tutorial will show how to connect Apache Flink to Kafka-enabled Event Hubs without changing your protocol clients or running your own clusters.
+Azure Event Hubs for Apache Kafka Ecosystems supports [Apache Kafka version 1.0.](https://kafka.apache.org/10/documentation.html)

 ## Prerequisites